 COPD is commonly associated with smoking to the point where the chronic, phlegmy cough is nicknamed “smoker’s cough.”
 Chest tightness, wheezing and shortness of breath are the other common symptoms of COPD.

 Once a patient displays late-stage mesothelioma symptoms, or a doctor discovers a cancerous tumor, it’s still possible for pleural mesothelioma misdiagnosis to occur.
 In many cases, pleural mesothelioma is misdiagnosed as a different type of cancer, such as lung cancer or adenocarcinoma.
-In some cases, pleural mesothelioma is misdiagnosed as pleural plaque.
+In some cases, pleural mesothelioma is misdiagnosed as pleural plaques.

 The damage mesothelioma causes to the lung, as well as the tumors that are present, can be misdiagnosed as lung cancer—a condition separate from mesothelioma with different causes and prognosis.